UndrDsk0M/NoCable/README.md

 ```pip install -r requirements.txt```
 7. run the project
 ```python srs.py```
-and it gives you a link and you can open it by browser with any device that is connected to same internet.
+and it gives you two links and you have to open the second link so you can open it by browser with any device that is connected to same internet.

 ## Android view